Posted on Aug 05, 2014 in Family Law by Amanda Wilson

 If a couple choose to use a surrogate who is based out with the UK, then they need to be aware that there is no guarantee that they will be permitted to bring the child back to the UK after it is born.
 Given the six month window for applying to the Scottish courts, it is crucial that expert immigration advice is obtained from the outset, before entering into a surrogacy arrangement.
 This will ensure that any necessary visa/passport for the child can be applied for without delay, to prevent the child potentially being refused entry to the UK.

-Amanda Wilson is an Associate in Thorntons Family Law team
+Amanda Wilson is a Partner in Thorntons Family Law team